-The best shelter against lightning is a large, fully enclosed, substantially constructed building, such as your typical house, school, library, or other public building.
+The best shelter commonly available against lightning is a large fully enclosed substantially constructed building, e.g. your typical house, school, library, or other public building.
 Substantially constructed means it has wiring and plumbing in the walls.

-Once inside, avoid any conducting path to the outside.
+Once inside, stay away from any conducting path to the outside.
 Stay off the corded telephone.
 Stay away from electrical appliances, lighting, and electric sockets.
 Stay away from plumbing.
 Don't watch lightning from windows or doorways.
 Inner rooms are generally better.

 If you can't get to a substantial building, a vehicle with a solid metal roof and metal sides is a reasonable second choice.
-As with a building, avoid contact with conducting paths going outside: close the windows, lean away from the door, put your hands in your lap, and don't touch the steering wheel, ignition, gear shifter, or radio.
-Convertibles, cars with fiberglass or plastic shells, and open-framed vehicles don't count as lightning shelters.
+As with a building, avoid contact with conducting paths going outside: close the windows, lean away from the door, put your hands in your lap, don't touch the steering wheel, ignition, gear shifter, or radio.
+Convertibles, cars with fiberglass or plastic shells, and open framed vehicles don't count as lightning shelters.